Requirements to Adopt in Georgia

 You can find a full list of Georgia adoption qualifications here.

 State guidelines basically set the minimum requirements to adopt in Georgia.
 On top of the state qualifications for adoption, potential adoptive parents must meet the qualifications to adopt a child that are specific to the adoption professional or adoption agency that they are working with.
-How hard is it to adopt a baby with American Adoptions?
+How hard is it to adopt a baby in Georgia with American Adoptions?

 Because it is a national agency that must meet adoption requirements in many states, American Adoptions asks hopeful adoptive parents to meet certain requirements beyond state-specific requirements to adopt a child in Georgia.
 In the traditional adoption program, American Adoptions requires that adoptive parents be married for a minimum of two years, have no more than two children already, and be between the ages of 25 and 50.
 However, exceptions can and have been made.
 If you do not meet these qualifications, please contact us to learn whether you may still be eligible to adopt in our program.

 American Adoptions offers other programs as well with different requirements.
 If you are wondering what other programs American Adoptions offers, please reach out and call (800)ADOPTION.
 This way, you can learn more about our agency's regarding adoption requirements.

 How hard is it to adopt a child in Georgia?
 Well, that depends on your personal situation and how specific you are with the demographics of the child you are looking to adopt.
 Even if you know you want to adopt, but are not in the situation to choose adoption yet due to not meeting requirements for adopting a child in Georgia or with the agency you would like to choose, don’t let that be a deterrent.
 Knowing that you want to choose adoption is a bold and honorable thought.
 Even more so is setting your life up in a manner that is conducive to choosing to adopt a child.
 Be bold and courageous, and get prepared for one of the best rides of your life: choosing to become an adoptive parent.